Zika Virus Infection and Pregnancy

 Diagnosis

-The doctor will ask about your risk of exposure to Zika from travel or sex.
+The doctor will ask about any recent exposure to Zika from travel or sex.

-A blood test is needed to confirm Zika.
-It will look for the virus or signs that the body has fought the virus.
+Blood and urine tests may be done to confirm Zika.
+Tests will look for the virus or signs that the body has fought the virus.
 It may be given to pregnant women who:

 Treatments